Microdosing and ADHD: Can Microdosing Psilocybin Help You Manage ADHD Symptoms?

 3. Overall Personality Remains Stable: While neuroticism decreased, other personality traits (conscientiousness, extraversion, agreeableness, and openness) remained unchanged, suggesting that microdosing may specifically target aspects of emotional stability without altering overall personality structure.

-5. Need for Placebo-Controlled Studies: The research underlines the importance of future studies with controlled settings to confirm these findings and explore the long-term effects of microdosing on ADHD symptoms.
+5. Need for Placebo-Controlled Studies: The research underlines the importance of future placebo controlled studies with controlled settings to confirm these findings and explore the long-term effects of microdosing on ADHD symptoms.

 Here are three essential findings: